vinkla/wordplate/README.md

 This boilerplate requires PHP 5.4+ and is built for the latest version of [WordPress](https://github.com/WordPress/WordPress).

 A Server Settings page is included within the repository.
 The page is a list of server configuration.
 Instead of login in to the server you can visit the Server Settings page to get the most necessary information.
-Once the framework is installed you can locate the page in Settings > Server.
+Once the framework is installed you can locate the page in *Settings > Server*.

 ##### Installation
 To install dependencies, navigate to your project root and run ```composer install --prefer-dist```.